jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

   when the queue is empty.
 As such, delegation of responsibility for event creation must be clear.

-To avoid violating point 1 above, each time step can be divided into several phases to impose an ordering of events.
-A simple case is to divide each timestep into two phases: a *read* phase where system state can be read and a *write* phase where system state can be updated.
-By separating access in this way, there can be no dependencies between the serialisation of reads and writes as the events are fetched from the queue.
-As an example, consider a set of nodes connected in a ring topology and they pass a token around in a fixed direction.
+To avoid violating point 1 above, each time step can be divided into phases to impose an ordering of events.

+The simplest case is to divide each timestep into two phases to searialise the handling of two dependent events.
+As an example, consider nodes in a directed graph that can pass tokens between themselves, with it taking one timestep to for a token to traverse one node.
+Each node has two associated events: *transmit* and *receive*.
+Given a particular node *A*, if receive events are scheduled by all upstream nodes to *A*, then the transmit event for *A* must be scheduled after all receive events have been processed.
+By separating access in this way, there can be no dependencies between the serialisation of transmit and receive events as they are fetched from the queue.
-{{ macros.imagenothumb('discrete-event-simulation/DES-ring.png',
-                       caption="DES of a ring of nodes that exchange a token with events for transmit and receive, separated by different phases within a simulation timestep.") }}

-In simulating this system, receiving always occurs after a previous write has committed.
-This avoids a dependent receive from ever being scheduled before a transmit.

 Extending this concept of phases, a timestep can be divided into an arbitrary number of sub phases to model more complex behaviours.
 This is how the